When Skills & Training Are Cut: How to Protect Capability — and Still Win Tenders

 🧩 Integrate Training Across the Whole Bid

 Don’t silo training in one answer.
-Weave it through the lot:
+Weave it through the submission so workforce assurance accumulates marks:

 - Safeguarding: MSP, whistleblowing confidence, and escalation rehearsal demonstrate culture and control.